 Nearing the top of the pay scale are Information Technology Directors, Business Analysis Managers, Senior Business Analysts, and Internal Auditors; while the first receives the highest median pay at $153K per year, the other salaries come in at $126K, approximately $125K, and about $97K, respectively.
 Financial compensation for Loan Operations Specialists is rather low — on average only $64K — relative to the rest of the company.

 Years of Experience

-Workers who have been with the company for more than one year but less than five can make around $70K per year on average.
-Those who have five to nine years of work experience see average salaries of $96K annually.
-Broken down by tenure, the largest share of Fannie Mae Corporation employees (32 percent) have 10-19 years of experience and earn approximately $122K per year on average.
+For those who claim five to nine years of work experience, pay on average amounts to around $98K annually.
+Workers who have been with the company for more than one year but less than five can make $71K per year on average.
+Broken down by tenure, the largest share of Fannie Mae Corporation employees (33 percent) have 10-19 years of experience and earn $117K annually on average.

 Certifications and Degrees

 Certified ScrumMasters are compensated at a much higher rate than non-authorized workers, bringing in close to $134K per year.
 Project Management Professionals also rank high on the pay scale, with expected average earnings of around $129K annually.
 The best paid folks at Fannie Mae Corporation have a Doctorate (PhD), earning approximately $134K per year.